 Welcome

-The Earth Prediction Innovation Center (EPIC) and the NOAA Artificial Intelligence for Numerical Weather Prediction Applications (AI4NWP) Working Group support a community-based, comprehensive Earth modeling system.
-NOAA’s operational model suite for numerical weather prediction (NWP) is quickly broadening to include artificial intelligence-based models.
+The Earth Prediction Innovation Center (EPIC) and the NOAA Artificial Intelligence for the Numerical Weather Prediction Applications (AI4NWP) Working Group support a community-based, comprehensive Earth modeling system that includes artificial intelligence-based models.
 The community enables research, development, and contribution opportunities within the broader Weather Enterprise (including government, industry, and academia).

 Getting Started